-Fernando Faciole, 26 years old, biologist and brazilian.
+Fernando Faciole, Brazilian biologist and conservation photographer.
 Fascinated by wildlife since I was little, I have always sought contact with nature.
 I spent most of my childhood in a trailer, fleeing the big city of São Paulo.

 At age fifteen, I got my first semi-professional camera and then traveled to the Amazon Forest for the first time.
 At that moment, immersed in the forest and out of contact with civilization, photographing animals and nature began to take on great meaning for me.